umbraco/UmbracoDocs/umbraco-cloud/release-notes/2022-09-19-releasenotes.md

 ![2FA-Registration](images/2FA-Registration.gif)

-2FA code can be sent either to your email or an text message to your phone, or you can use an authentication app such as Google Authenticator, Authy, or similar.
+2FA code can be sent either to your email or as a text message on your phone.
+Alternatively, you can use an authentication app such as Google Authenticator, Authy, or similar.

 ![Phone-auth](../set-up/images/Phone-auth.png)